 Mole crickets are not seen often because they stay underground most of the time.
 They are 1-1.25 inches long , winged and well rounded.
 The mole cricket nymphs look like the adults, but do not have wings.
 During the fall and spring months the mole crickets mate and their exit holes appear.
 The mole cricket nymphs cause tremendous damage to turf and grass during the warmer summer months.

-Solution: The best control for mole crickets is waiting for the nymph stage and killing the nymphs.
+The best control for mole crickets is waiting for the nymph stage and killing the nymphs.
 Adult mole crickets are more difficult if not impossible to kill.
-Nymph stages are end of April to beginning of May.
+Treat the nymph stages before they get big enough to cause damage .

 Recommended Field Cricket Products